Sikorsky SH-3 Sea King: Further developments

 In addition to those Sea Kings that were manufactured by Sikorsky, several license agreements were enacted with other firms to produce the type.
 These included the Japanese conglomerate Mitsubishi and the Italian aerospace company Agusta.
 Another licensee was the British helicopter manufacturer Westland Helicopters, which substantially redesigned the Sea King to produce various models of their own, collectively referred to as the Westland Sea King.
 In contrast to the US Navy's Sea Kings, the Westland Sea King was intended for greater operational autonomy.
 In total, Westland produced 330 Sea Kings; outside of its British-based operators, various export customers were found for the Westland Sea King. including the Indian Naval Air Arm, the German Navy, the Royal Australian Navy, and the Royal Norwegian Air Force.

 While Sikorsky opted to terminate its own Sea King production line during the 1970s, the type has had a lengthy service life.
 In September 2009, it was reported that nearly 600 Sea Kings were believed to still be operational.

+Production

+The Sea King was produced in the USA, and under license in the U.K. by Westland, Italy by Augusta, Canada by United Aircraft of Canada, and in Japan by Mitsubishi.
+Total production was about 1100 to 1300.
+The S-61 family includes the S-61L and S-61N, which are commercial models.
+The S-61R, which is the CH-3C/E Sea King, HH-3E Jolly Green Giant, and HH-3F Pelican.
+The S-61 license built by Westland had different engines and is usually called the Westland Sea King.
+Canadian Sea Kings were called CH-124 and license made by United Aircraft of Canada.
+They were made in Italy by Agusta and called AS-61 and ASH-3.
+In Japan, the Mitsubishi version was called the HSS-2.